Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "This is what the sages meant when they postulated in the Talmud, 'Shemini Atzeret is a Yom Tov by itself,' it is a celebration and rejoicing of the essential inner self" (p.
 96).

-Seventy bullocks were sacrificed to YEHOVAH God during the Feast of Tabernacles, picturing the "seventy" nations of mankind having their sins atoned for, and becoming obedient to the truth of YEHOVAH God and the commandments of the LORD (Isa.
-2:1-4; Micah 4:1-4).
-But on Shemini Atzeret, only one bull was offered.
+Seventy bullocks were sacrificed to YEHOVAH God during the Feast of Tabernacles, picturing the "seventy" nations of mankind having their sins atoned for, and becoming obedient to the truth of YEHOVAH God and the commandments of the LORD (Isaiah 2:1-4; Micah 4:1-4).
+But on Shemini Atzeret, only ONE BULL was offered.
 Why?
 Finkel explains:

 "During the week of Sukkot, altogether seventy bulls were brought as Mussaf offerings on the altar in the Bet Hamikdash.
 However, on Shemini Atzeret, only one bull was sacrificed.
 Why?
 The seventy bulls represent the seventy nations of the world; the one bull of Shemini Atzeret represents the unique nation of Israel.
 You may compare it to a king who had held a festival for seven days and invited all of the country's inhabitants (the nations of the world) to the seven days of feasting.
 When the seven days of feasting were over, he said to his friend (Israel), 'Let us now have a small meal together, just you and I' (Bamidbar Rabbah 21, Sukkah 55b)" (p.
 98).